Anti Ligature Train The Trainer Training

 Anti ligature training educates staff on how to identify and eliminate ligature points, which are potential suicide hazards, in mental health units, hospitals, and other healthcare environments.

-The training covers everything from identifying ligature points and implementing strategies to reduce the risk of self-harm to understanding the importance of proper documentation.
+The training covers everything from identifying ligature points and implementing strategies to reducing the risk of self-harm to understanding the importance of proper documentation.

 Why is Anti Ligature Training Important?